cwrichardson/flurdymail/README.md

 ### Password Storage

-The Dovecot recommendation for hashed passwords is to "choose the strongest crypt scheme that’s supported by your system."
+The Dovecot recommendation for hashed passwords is to "choose the strongest crypt scheme that’s supported by your system" (see [dovecot password schemes]).
 In this case, that's SHA512-CRYPT.
 The package manager is currently installing Dovecot 2.2.36.
-As of Dovecot 2.3.0, Dovecot natively supports BLF-CRYPT (Blowfish crypt), which is considered stronger.
+As of Dovecot 2.3.0, Dovecot natively supports BLF-CRYPT (Blowfish crypt), which is considered stronger, and we'll likely move to it once the package distribution moves to that version.

-Dovecot allows you to store passwords with a hint to tell it which encryption scheme to use if the default scheme doesn't work, by prepending the encryption type in braces.
+Dovecot allows you to store passwords with a hint to tell it which encryption scheme to use if the default scheme doesn't work, by prepending the encryption type in braces (see [dovecot sql authentication].
 So, for example,

 `$5$PgdnNT4KA8Y2djhO$DFV4eHO7U/6SWucFE0PjgsA7ce9PeS4.uCCUVeta717`